bodrick/awesome/TOPICS.md

 *   [kornelski/dssim](https://github.com/kornelski/dssim) - Image similarity comparison simulating human perception (multiscale SSIM in Rust)
 *   [kopaka1822/ImageViewer](https://github.com/kopaka1822/ImageViewer) - HDR, PFM, DDS, KTX, EXR, PNG, JPG, BMP image viewer and manipulator

-## fastboot

-*   [Szaki/XiaomiADBFastbootTools](https://github.com/Szaki/XiaomiADBFastbootTools) - A simple tool for managing Xiaomi devices on desktop using ADB and Fastboot

-## jvm

-*   [Szaki/XiaomiADBFastbootTools](https://github.com/Szaki/XiaomiADBFastbootTools) - A simple tool for managing Xiaomi devices on desktop using ADB and Fastboot

-## xiaomi

-*   [Szaki/XiaomiADBFastbootTools](https://github.com/Szaki/XiaomiADBFastbootTools) - A simple tool for managing Xiaomi devices on desktop using ADB and Fastboot

 ## dotnet-template

 *   [dotnet/templating](https://github.com/dotnet/templating) - This repo contains the Template Engine which is used by dotnet new